-- Press the 🗧 hardkey on the front of the recorder to start a Realtime Segment Waveform Recording. - Select Solution of the current dialog to start a recording corresponding to that dialog or page.
+- Press the hardkey on the front of the recorder to start a Realtime Segment Waveform Recording. - Select on the current dialog to start a recording corresponding to that dialog or page.

-16.2.2 Automatic Recordings
+18.2.2 Automatic Recordings

 In the following conditions, you can set the recorder to automatically start recording: